wjohnson/pyapacheatlas/samples/metadataIngest/README.md

 Docker (if using the MySQL instance)
 Azure Purview account
-Azure Service Principal with Data Curator privileges to Azure Purview account VSCode with the "Rest Client" Extension by Huachao Mao installed
+Azure Service Principal with Data Curator privileges to Azure Purview account

 ## Required Environment Variable settings